areggalstyan/reforging/README.md

 #### soundEffect: object

-Specifies the volume and pitch of the sound (`BLOCK_ANVIL_USE`) played whenever a player performs reforging.
+Specifies the volume and pitch of the sound (`BLOCK_ANVIL_USE`) played whenever a player applies a reforge.

 #### price: int

-Specifies the amount of respective material (e.g., diamonds for diamond sword, iron ingots for iron axe) required to perform reforging.
+Specifies the amount of respective material (e.g., diamonds for diamond sword, iron ingots for iron axe) required to apply a reforge.

 ```json
 {